 Dishwasher Drain Smells Bad?
 How to Fix It (2026)

-Quick Fix: A smelly dishwasher drain is usually caused by trapped food in the filter.
+Quick Fix: A smelly dishwasher drain is caused by trapped food in the filter.
 Remove and clean the filter, then run an empty hot cycle with 2 cups of white vinegar.
 If the smell is specifically like sewage, check the drain hose for a missing high loop.

 The most common cause of a smelly dishwasher drain is trapped food debris in the filter.
 Cleaning the filter takes under 5 minutes and resolves the odor in roughly 80% of cases.
 But if the smell is more like rotten eggs or sewage, the cause is almost always a drain routing problem that no amount of cleaning will fix.